Daily Alta California (San Francisco, California; 1850-1876)

 - The first daily newspaper in California, the Daily Alta California chronicled the rise of San Francisco from a provincial port-town to a major Western city.
 It was printed on the first steam-driven press in the West, and its excellent journalism soon made it the leading paper of the state.

-- The Daily True Delta chronicled New Orleans during its rise to become the largest city in the American South.
+- The Era chronicled New Orleans during its rise to become the largest city in the American South.
 This run of the paper includes its reporting of the Civil War era, during which New Orleans fell under the control of the Union Army.

 Minnesota Pioneer (St. Paul, Minnesota; 1856-1865)